raphael-m-prismic/welltech-test/README.md

   </div>
 )}
 ```
+&nbsp;

 ### Creating a result page

 In Prismic create a new single `page type` called **Search Results** where you will redirect the user when they make a query in the search bar.

+Then in the search component, listen when the user presses Enter in the search field to redirect them to the results page with the query as a URL parameter.

 > `./components/Search/Search.tsx`

-**Redirect the user**

-In the search bar, listen when the user presses Enter in the search field to redirect them to this results page with the query as a URL parameter.

 ```
   const handleKeyDown = (e: React.KeyboardEvent<HTMLInputElement>) => {